wbreauxiii-lgtm/cv-project-Emotion-Recognition-from-Faces/README.md

 - Occlusions (hands on face) can cause incorrect detection

 ##Improvement Made
-- Switched training hardware from T4 → A100 GPU for faster convergence and higher mAP
+- Switched training hardware from T4 to A100 GPU for faster convergence and higher mAP